poethan/Run_stanfordNER/README.md

 # Run_stanfordNER
-some small codes and documents about running Stanford_NER tagger
+some small codes and documents about running Stanford_NER tagger (https://nlp.stanford.edu/software/CRF-NER.html)

+such as

+Tagging the file/files.

-such as extract the tagged NEs.
+extract the tagged NEs from tagged file/files.

 build up parallel NEs.